What is the Dampstick®?

 How Does The Dampstick Work?

-Depending on how much moisture the pole is coping with, will determine how long it will take for you to notice some liquid collecting in the bottom of the sump.
+The amount of moisture the pole is coping with will determine how long it will take for you to notice some liquid collecting in the bottom of the sump.
 The Dampstick® can hold in excess of 2 litres of water, so make sure that it is hung somewhere that can take that weight.

-Once the liquid meets the max level it is time for a new Dampstick®!
-We advise that generally 4-6 poles are required for 20ft containers and 6-12 poles for 40ft containers, however, the number varies according to the length of transit, prevailing conditions and type of cargo.
+Once the liquid meets the max level it is time for a new Individual Dampstick!
+We advise that generally 4-6 poles are required for 20ft containers and 6-12 poles for 40ft containers.
+However, the number varies according to the length of transit, prevailing conditions and type of cargo.